DevJunghun/DevJunghun/README.md

 <div>
   💻 I'm a student majoring in software in the Department of Software at Kookmin University.

-  📈 I'm interested in data analysis.
+  📃 I'm interested in Natural Language Processing.
-  🤖 I'm interested in machine learning.
+  🤖 I'm interested in Machine Learning.

 </div>